 Admission prices for the Natural Bridge Park and Drama of Creation:

-Bridge Tickets are $14 Adults, Kids ages 7-17 are $8 and Children 6 and under are free.
+Bridge Tickets are $20 Adults, Kids ages 7-17 are $12 and Children 6 and under are free.
 AAA/AARP/Military Discounts are 10% off regular admission.
-Gates open at 9am until 5pm, Drama of Creation production is shown at 5pm on Fridays and Saturdays.
+Gates open Sunday – Thursday, 9am-6pm.
+Friday & Saturday, 9am-7:30pm, Drama of Creation production begins at Dusk and is currently shown on Friday and Saturday nights.